noahehall/theBookOfNoah/architecture/rest.md

   - put
     - used to update an existing resource or create a new resource
   - options
-    - used to get the supported opeartions on a resource
+    - used to get the supported operations on a resource

 ## protocols
   - http request
     - verb